oneapi-src/oneDNN/source/programming_model.rst

 parameter logical tensor contains a target specific layout, and oneDNN Graph may or may not use the target specific layout.

-User must pass input/output data type using logical_tensor, the backend shall check whether the data type is supported.
+User must pass input/output data type using |logical_tensor|, the backend shall check whether the data type is supported.

 User constructs inputs/outputs list based on the order in the modified framework